Most people I talk with at my shows have one or more of the following reasons they'd like to play the piano but think they can't:

 2) I don't know how to read music and/or I can't play by ear.

-The second reason (don't read music) is also not true.
-You can play a lot of piano without learning what all those little black dots mean!
+The second reason you might think you won't be able to learn to play piano (you don't read music) is also not a real barrier.
+You can play a lot of piano without learning what all those little black dots on the page mean!
 Knowing how to read can be helpful, and if you do there will be things you'll be able to do, but for the task of learning to play very adequate piano, you don't need it.
-There is another system call piano tablature which takes, not exaggerating, five minutes to learn and that's it.
+There is another system call piano tablature which takes—not exaggerating—five minutes to learn and that's it.

-Virtually all classical musicians know how to read (though not necessarily particularly well) but we're talking about a much simpler form of music, the holiday song, based on relatively simple chords and melodies.
-We'll start with Holy Night or something equally easy and slow, you'll see how quickly you'll be able to learn it and other tunes.
+Virtually all classical musicians know how to read but we're talking about a much simpler form of music, the holiday song, based on relatively simple chords and melodies.
+We'll start with Silent Night or something equally easy and slow, you'll see how quickly you'll be able to learn it and other tunes.

 As for playing by ear, that doesn't mean what most people think it means.
 I suppose it means you sit down and just play the notes your ear wants to hear.
 That is not a thing!
-Or, if it is, it's so rare that it can easily be dismissed as a requirement.
-I almost think it's an idea musicians have promoted in order to keep people from trying to compete with them!
+One in a million may have that ability, the rest of us learn the craft another, equally valuable way.

 So give me a call if you're interested in learning a few tunes before the end of the year.
 I will not pressure you, you can call and chat at (of course) no charge.
 I'm very interested in getting people over their doubts about their ability to learn to play music, whether or not they decide to take some lessons or not.